 Translation, which dates back some 2,000 years, has evolved to its present form.
 Most importantly, we have regulating (rating) bodies that certify translation companies.
 Services have also improved, and we can now finish translating documents on the same day.
 Accuracy has also increased as we have long ago considered cultural meanings when we do our work.

-Imagine a world without a translator
+Imagine a World Without a Translator

 The Spanish Group is taking the lead in providing the most accurate translation for its clients.
 For immigrants and international students, we can accurately translate your legal documents from Spanish into English in record time.
 Indeed, our translations are both factually and culturally accurate, for we employ a professional Spanish translator to handle your documents.
-Whether translating documents from Spanish into English, English into Spanish, Dutch, Malay, or any of the more than 90 languages we serve, we only hire professional Spanish translators.
+Whether translating documents from Spanish into English, English into Spanish, Dutch, Malay, or any of the more than 90 languages we serve, we only hire professional experienced translators.